ashfaaqali/LoginSignupNewz/README.md

 * User login with email and password
 * User ID validation during registration
 * Fragment-based UI for seamless navigation between login and signup
-* Firebase integration for authentication and database management
+* Firebase integration for authentication.
 * User-friendly UI and error handling

 ## Technologies Used